 IC Markets and FXCM offer variable spread with ECN pricing.
-These brokers business models operate with no dealing desk intervention as they source their prices from liquidity providers which they have no relationship with.
+These brokers business models operate with no dealing desk intervention as they source their prices from liquidity providers with which they have no relationship.

 Both traders allow scalping, hedging and expert advisors (for trading automation).

 IC Markets offers three main types of trading accounts for clients, all accounts have a $200 minimum deposit requirements.

 The Standard Account offers you commission-free trading on the MetaTrader 4 and MetaTrader 5 trading platforms.
 Spreads are slightly wider (starting from 1.0 pips) as trading fees are included in the spread.
 This account is popular with beginner traders due to its basic cost structure.

 The Raw Spread Account offers IC Markets best STP/ECN broker spreads, starting from 0.0 pips EUR/USD.
 You can trade on the MetaTrader 4 or MetaTrader 5 trading platforms while paying only a $3.50 commission per lot payable each way.
 The Raw Spread Account has deep liquidity and fast trade execution, making it ideal for high volume traders, scalpers and trading robots or algorithms.
 Due to the lower trading fees and ECN broker spreads this is IC Markets most popular account.

 The cTrader Raw Account also offers low spreads on a range of CFDs with only $6.00 commission per lot round turn.
 This account is fore traders that prefer the cTrader trading platform to MetaTrader platforms.